MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragdropmanager.md

 ## -description

-Manages the drag and drop process between objects.
+Manages the drag and drop operation between objects.

 ## -remarks